wireapp/brand/Tone of Voice.md

 ### Abbreviations
 Avoid abbreviations where possible.
 Use “for example” or “such as” instead of “e.g.” or “that is” instead of “i.e.”. – or, better yet – edit copy to avoid these constructs entirely.

-### Account
-People create an account with Wire.
-They can then ‘log in’ _(two words when used as a verb)_ to their account.
-If used as a noun or adjective, it’s one word: ‘login’ (for example, ‘Please enter your login details’).

-People can ‘sign out’ of the application and change their password by selecting the ‘Profile’ link.
-However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.

 ### Articles, leading or otherwise
 In all UI copy, we avoid articles wherever possible.
 Articles include ‘a’, ‘an’, ‘the’, etc. In a similar vein, we also avoid demonstrative words such as ‘this’ and ‘those’.